 εt=a*tb+c*td.

-As with the static strain component, factors a, b, c, and d were determined by running curve fitting software on the progression data for each orientation/stress combination.
+As with the static strain component, factors a, b, c, and d were determined by running curve fitting software on the progression data for each combination of orientation and stress.
 Image 6.11 shows the correlation between the calculated factors and the maximum force.
 With the exception of factor c for the 90° specimens, a correlation is visible.
 Thus, factors a, b, c, and d are described as functions of the maximum force.
 Image 6.12 shows examples of edyn progression with the corresponding model.

 Image 6.13 summarizes the four main components of the damage accumulation model and gives an overview of how each component is derived.

 In addition to predicting the point of failure, the model should chart the progression of damage.
 Each stress phase inflicts an amount of damage di to the material.
-Since the point when εb,max=εcr+εdyn is defined as the failure criteria, the nonlinear progression of the strain is defined as being equivalent to the fatigue/damage progression.
+Since the point when εb,max=εcr+εdyn is defined as the failure criteria, the nonlinear progression of the strain is defined as being equivalent to the progression of fatigue or damage.

 D = sum of di